-Later on in March of 2017, being a certified Integrative Psychotherapist, I commenced a professional collaboration with the Union of Retired Officers of the Hellenic Air Force, which still holds.
+Later on in March of 2017, being a certified Integrative Psychotherapist, I commenced a professional collaboration with the Union of Retired Officers of the Hellenic Air Force, which held until June of 2019.
 Furthermore, in October of 2017 I opened my own private practice located in the Nea Paralia area of Eastern Thessaloniki.
 Moreover, in January of 2019 I commenced a professional collboration with "Lampsi", an association of parents of children with neoplastic diseases in Northern Greece providing mental health services in hospital settings until June of 2020.
 Since then, still in collaboration with the aforementioned association, I have been seeing families for therapy in my private practice.
-At last, in March of 2019 I commenced a professional collaboration with Metropolitan College as a lecturer in a postgraduate course.
+At last, in March of 2019 I commenced a professional collaboration with Metropolitan College as a lecturer in a postgraduate course, which still holds.

 My reaserch activity concerns exploring the experience of therapists implementing the Maastricht approach, when working with people who hear voices.